You must move the map slightly to update the calculations and redraw the blue direction line after selecting the satellite.

 To improve the accuracy, click on the plus sign + in the navigation boxes at the left side of the map.
 The scale will enlarge so that you can home in accurately on your location.
-You may well be able to see a satellite picture of your house
+You may be able to see a satellite picture of your house

 Set the dish elevation angle first.
 This is the up/down angle and there may be a scale on the back.
 An inclinometer may be of use.
 Setting the feed polarisation angle involves rotating the LNB.
 There may be polarisation rotation scale on the feed throat.
 Facing the satellite, clockwise is positive.

 For the azimuth bearing use a magnetic compass and boldly swing the dish sideways around that angle.
-You should find the satellite on the first swing, then spend half an hour peaking up.
+You should hopefully find the satellite on the first swing, then spend half an hour peaking up.
 Peaking up is really important for long term service quality and minimum outage time during any rain fades.

 -20.2442, 57.5793 Mauritius Island